philippkrauss/cartoongrabber/README.md

 will find the created distribution archive in the path `cartoongrabber-cli/build/distributions`.

-The second flavor is currently under development.
-The CLI will be extended into a web application that gives access to the grabbed cartoons.
+The second flavor is a web application that gives access to the grabbed cartoons.
+You can run the web application by executing `gradlew :cartoongrabber-web:bootRun`